esge/PoE-HarvestVendor/README.md

     - Solution: Run the scan again and select only that one craft
   2. I arbitrarily decided its not worth to list that one, if you want it listed, contact me or open an issue.
 [List of ignored crafts](https://github.com/esge/PoE-HarvestVendor/wiki/Crafts-that-are-being-ignored)

+**Q. Why does it show lvl0?**
+A. If its unable to read the level it says 0.
+Go ahead and fix it manualy.

 **Q. I'm getting error about "WinInet-something"**
 A. This one?
 ![](examples/https-error.png)